HomeDing/homeding.github.io/elements/display/lcd.md

 layout: "page.njk"
 description: Using LCD displays with a HD44780 controller chip.
 excerpt: >
-  The Display Configuration for Monochrome LCDs based on HD44780 chips.
+  The DisplayLCD Element implements the display using Monochrome LCDs based on HD44780 chips.
+  The display is connected by using the PCF8574 I2C chip to control the direct input lines of the display.
 ---

 In the Arduino Environment the LiquidCrystal library exits for a long time and supports HD44780 compatible LCDs with up to 4 lines of 20 characters.
 Displays ae available with